Brian Heruela

-Quinton Brian Heruela (born April 13, 1989) is a Filipino-American basketball player for the TNT Tropang Giga of the Philippine Basketball Association (PBA).
+Quinton Brian Heruela (born April 13, 1989) is a Filipino-American basketball player who last played for the TNT Tropang 5G of the Philippine Basketball Association (PBA).
 He was the 26th pick in the 2014 PBA draft by Blackwater.

 College and amateur career

 Heruela played for the University of Cebu Webmasters in the Cebu Schools Athletic Foundation, Inc. (CESAFI).
 He won back to back championships in 2010 and 2011.
 He played in the 2011 Universiade.

 Before entering the PBA, he played in the PBA D-League.
 In 2014, he even became one of the candidates for the Aspirants' Cup MVP award by posting near triple-double numbers.

 Professional career

 Blackwater Elite (2014–2015)

 Heruela was drafted by the Blackwater Elite in 2014 PBA draft.
 He started his rookie season on Blackwater's reserve list.
 After getting cut from the team, he returned to the D-League.
 Blackwater gave him a call after that, and he returned to the team.
 In his first game, he had five points, seven rebounds, five assists, two blocks, a steal and seven turnovers in over 30 minutes of action.
 He scored 19 points in a loss to Barako Bull Energy.

 In the 2015 Commissioner's Cup, Heruela led the team's locals in scoring and assists, which made him one of the biggest "steals" in the 2014 draft.
 He also had a career-high 27 points in a win against the KIA Carnival that conference.
 He also participated in the Obstacle Challenge during the 2015 All-Star Weekend.